 - no viewfinder built in (an add on viewfinders start at $149.99 which still makes it a bargain)

 - 14-42mm E-PL5 bundled lens not on par w/ bundled motorized OM-D lens (but crucial to me initially, more compact)

 - not dust and splash proof (I may one day regret this omission, but I could buy another E-PL5 and spend the same)

 After an obsessive round of internet research I am sold.
-In addition to the review and sample photos mentioned above I found many links and videos helpful in making my decision with my favorites below:
+In addition to the review and sample photos mentioned above I found many links below helpful in making my decision with my favorites below: